UltCombo/ultaro/README.md

 The application switcher (`Alt`+`Tab`) also works similarly to the MacOS implementation, grouping windows by application and allowing to quit selected applications by pressing `Q`.
 Displaying just applications instead of all application windows allows reaching the desired target faster.
 As a further UX enhancement, the application switcher allows selecting a specific window from the selected application with `Alt`+`` ` `` as well as closing windows by pressing `W` without leaving the switcher interface.

 The screenshot tool also improves upon the MacOS implementation, providing more features and better usability.
-It provides similar capture options such as full desktop (`Print`), specific window (`Ctrl`+`Print`) and selection (`Shift`+`Print`).
-The selection capture provides extra features such as a zoom window for precise captures, allows dragging the selection and also provides keyboard keys to resize and move the selection precisely.
+It provides similar capture options such as full desktop (`Print`), current screen (`Ctrl`+`Print`) and GUI/selection (`Shift`+`Print`).
+The GUI capture provides extra features such as adjusting the selection and drawing on it.

 As a rule of thumb, unnecessary elements should be removed to prevent distractions and preserve user focus.
 Such unnecessary elements include: